-The objectives reflect First 5 San Diego's commitment to invest in programs and services that achieve measurable results.
-The objectives are quantifiable and measurable targets of real improvements in the lives of

-San Diego's youngest children and in the comprehensiveness of the system of care.
+The objectives reflect First 5 San Diego commitment to invest in programs and services that achieve measurable results.
+The objectives are quantifiable and measurable targets of real improvements in the lives of San Diego's youngest children and in the comprehensiveness of the system of care.
 The following objectives provide concrete direction for our investments and a framework for monitoring progress.

 - 1. Decrease the percentage of pregnant women and children ages 0 through 5 with untreated dental disease. - 2.
 Decrease the percentage of children entering kindergarten with undetected and/or untreated developmental, social emotional or behavioral delays or problems. - 3.
-Increase the percentage of children ages 3 to 5 enrolled in quality early childhood education programs in selected communities.
+Increase the percentage of children ages 3 to 5 enrolled in quality early childhood education programs in selected communities. - 4.
+Increase the use of positive parenting practices to promote the healthy development of children ages 0 through 5. - 5.
+Increase parents' and caregivers' access to needed services for their children. - 6.
+Increase the community's capacity to identify, treat and support the needs of young children and pregnant women.